Arapahoe DUI-Traffic Attorney

 If the defendant is convicted of any or all of the charges the court will either sentence immediately or set a sentence date within the next month to two months.
 If the defendant is convicted of traffic violations only, sentencing is usually immediate.
 For first DUIs below 0.15 BAC most judges will sentence immediately.

 On the date of sentencing if mandatory sentencing is not required, the judge may simply place the defendant on probation, impose fines and court costs, impose community service and inform the defendant of the other requirements of the probation.
-Defendant should immediately take care of any fines and report to the probation department and arrange community service.
+Defendants convicted of DUI should immediately take care of any fines and report to the probation department and arrange community service.

-In addition to the above, if you are subject to mandatory sentencing the judge will impose either a jail sentence or electronic monitoring sentence or both.
+In addition to the above, if you are subject to mandatory sentencing or had an unusually aggravated first offense where jail is not mandatory the judge will impose either a jail sentence or electronic monitoring sentence or both.
 Depending on the judge, the number of prior convictions and the circumstances of the case, the judge may set a date in the future by which the defendant must report to jail to begin his sentence.
 If an electronic monitoring sentence is imposed defendant will be given time to begin the monitoring.
 If judge decides that immediate custody is appropriate, sheriff's deputies will search the defendant, handcuff him and take him straight to the jail next door to the Arapahoe Justice Center.
 Before going into custody or immediately after release from jail the defendant must report to the probation department, pay fines and costs etc.

 If you've been charged with DUI in Arapahoe County you are most likely also facing suspension of your drivers license.
 If you refused testing or took a breath test you must request a hearing with the DMV within 7 days to protect your license.
 There are two full service DMV offices in Arapahoe County that can take your hearing request: 14391 East 4th Avenue, Aurora CO and 311 East Countyline Rd, Littleton CO 80122.
 The best place to request a hearing though is at the Main DMV office located at 1881 Pierce Street Lakewood, CO 80214.
 The hearings for Arapahoe County are held at the Lakewood Main Office.
 A temporary Colorado driving permit good for sixty days or until a hearing is held will be issued with your hearing request.